hyperdivision/anonymous-credentials/README.md

 /* --- Issuer --- */

-// check incidentReport, if user is at fault (transcript) => {
+// check incidentReport, if user is at fault:
+(transcript) => {
   issuer.revokeCredential(transcript.sig.pk, transcript.certId, (err) => {
     // user has now been revoked